naijacoderorg/lectures/lectures2024/day9/index.md

 * Answer questions about sorting algorithms
 * Discuss exercises from previous day

 Quicksort is a highly efficient sorting algorithm and is based on the divide-and-conquer strategy.
-It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays according to whether they are less than or greater than the pivot.
+It works by selecting a `pivot` element from the array and partitioning the other elements into two sub-arrays according to whether they are less than or greater than the pivot.
 The sub-arrays are then recursively sorted.

 ### Description